 - Content brainstorm (optional, but it can be nice to have a space to just dump any ideas that arise without necessarily fleshing them out into full content recommendations in the moment)

 This can also be a good place to put other research or resources such as competitor research or a client style guide.
 Basically, anything you might need when developing content can live here.

-In terms of workflow, I would start by populating the keyword research and/or content brainstorm tab with ideas.
+In terms of workflow, I start by populating the keyword research and/or content brainstorm tab with ideas.
 From there, select keywords and develop those into complete content ideas in the content calendar tab.
 Once that content is finished, copy the row and move it to the completed content tab.
 The benefit of having a separate tab for completed content is that it makes it easy to find links to old blog posts if something needs to be updated, check whether you have already targeted a keyword before, and get inspiration from past content—without all those old posts cluttering up the calendar tab.

 Organizing Your Content Calendar

 What fields do you need to include in your content calendar tab?
 Well, it will vary depending on unique client needs, but generally it’s smart to include columns for: